California : Safety by City

 - Weather - The weather in Santa Ana is great almost all the time, which is what makes the entire area attractive.
 Summers are warm but not overly hot, winters are cool but never really cold.
 The yearly average high is 84 and the low is 45.
 It rarely gets below 40 or above 90.
 Rain is also rare.

 - Airports - The John Wayne Airport is one of the largest airports in Orange County and is very busy.
-It is the closest airport to Disney World.
-There are taxis, buses, and trains from the airport to hotels, Disney World, and main stops in Santa Ana.
+It is the closest airport to Disneyland.
+There are taxis, buses, and trains from the airport to hotels, Disneyland, and main stops in Santa Ana.
 The John Wayne Airport is a mile south of town.

 - Travel Insurance - In a heavy tourist area like Santa Ana, there are more opportunities for things to go badly.
 It is a good idea then to have some insurance so you will be covered in such a situation.
 Travel insurance is particularly good for foreign travelers a long way from home.